 The portfolio remains underweight in supranational bonds, based on our view that although the risk-adjusted spread on these bonds is unattractive compared to other parts of the market.
 However, we will invest where we feel that this risk-adjusted spread is attractive.
-During the quarter we added PRS Finance, who finance the Housing Guarantee Scheme for the private rented sector, at an attractive credit spread for government guaranteed debt.
+During the quarter we added PRS Finance, who finance the Housing Guarantee Scheme for the private rented sector, which offers an attractive credit spread for government guaranteed debt.

 While the portfolio has a bias to bonds in areas such as financials, structured and social housing, we continue to look for ways to add to overall diversification.
-During the quarter we added Transurban, senior secured bonds from the toll road operator with a focus on Australia, but also operating in the US and Canada.
-We also added a new issue from Vodafone.
+During the quarter we also added a new issue from Vodafone.
 These bonds came at an attractive level as the mobile phone operator used proceeds to fund a tender at a premium to market prices.
 Finally, we added a secured new issue from ABP, or Associated British Ports, one of the UK's largest ports operators, whose assets include major trading ports such as Southampton, Humber and South Wales.